pndang/pndang.github.io/times.md

 <br>

-<b>Touring Marea Village, a mixed-use project next to the beach, with its developer! </b> (October 10, 2024)
+<b>Touring Marea Village, a mixed-use project next to the beach, with its developer </b> (October 10, 2024)

 <br>